 You might also take note of 2018’s median pay for Securities, Commodities, and Financial Services Sales agent at $77,550 per year, which is 2x the national average wage!

 A popular post college graduate career path can be found in CPG Sales otherwise known as Consumer Packaged Goods.
 As companies fight for shelf space in super markets and the demand for products becomes more complex, CPG Sales professionals are required by some of the world’s most well-known companies.

-Benefits mentioned by Tony in the video include flexibility to move between roles and business lines, opportunities for growth, ability to gain true business to business sales experience and a structured interview processes.
+Benefits mentioned by Keevie in the video include flexibility to move between roles and business lines, opportunities for growth, ability to gain true business to business sales experience and a structured interview processes.

 Another company that hires in the space, RB, parent organization of household brands including Lysol, Air Wick, Mucinex and many more, is well known within the space for hiring both recent college graduates and experienced professionals.
 According to RB’s Sales Career Page,

 When it comes to our trading partners, our sales team is the face of RB.
 From large supermarkets to smaller pharmacies and outlets, online or in-store – the key to our success is the team.